Best Of17 min read

 Pros:

-• Genuinely free for small accounts — best on this metric
+• Actually free for small accounts — best zero-fee option

 • Access to full Fidelity ecosystem